mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

     >[!NOTE]
     >
-    >When you select segments or decision rules, you can see information on the estimated qualified profiles.
+    >When you select audiences or decision rules, you can see information on the estimated qualified profiles.
 Click **[!UICONTROL Refresh]** to update data.
     >
     >Note that profile estimates are unavailable when rule parameters include data not in the profile such as context data.
 For example, an eligibility rule that requires the current weather to be ≥80 degrees.